 Tightly woven into the very fabric of Creepy Tours is the spirit of giving.

-Through the years your spirit has given hope to The Heart and Stroke Foundation, Crohns and Colitis Canada, The Aurora Food Pantry, The York Region Abuse Program and the Aurora Rise and Shine Breakfast Program .
-This year's tours will benefit Kerry's Place Autism Services.
+Through the years your spirit has given hope to The Heart and Stroke Foundation, Crohns and Colitis Canada, The Aurora Food Pantry, The York Region Abuse Program, Aurora Rise and Shine Breakfast Program and Kerry's Place Autism Services.

 All tour admissions help someone.
 We are all someone.